CYBERCOM: Canada’s CAF Gets Serious About Cyber Defense

 With the ongoing and systemic issue of personnel shortages across the Canadian Armed Forces, it will be a challenge for CYBERCOM to recruit and retain specialized staff for cyber operations.
 As of 2023, the CAF is facing a shortage of 16,000 soldiers.
 It currently employs 100,000 soldiers, with 71,500 regular force soldiers and 28,500 reserve soldiers.
 Despite reforms to recruitment processes that allow Canadian permanent residents to enlist in the CAF, manpower has yet to increase.
 While 70,080 applications were filed in fiscal year 2023-2024, only 4,301 were recruited.

 There is clearly a need for Ottawa to do more to meet the staffing requirements of the CAF, including budgeting for greater compensation and benefits with work-life balance for its soldiers.
-Philippe Lagassé and Justin Massie point out several issues that are harming CAF recruitment, including a lack of civilian opportunities that do not force those in service to take on unnecessary sacrifices and the high-profile cases of sexual misconduct that tarnish the CAF’s reputation and work culture.
+Philippe Lagassé and Justin Massie point out several issues that are harming CAF recruitment, including an abundance opportunities in the civilian job market – jobs that do not impose the sacrifices of those in service – along with high-profile cases of sexual misconduct that tarnish the CAF’s reputation and work culture.
 A House of Commons Report of the Standing Committee on National Defence filed on June 2022 recommended (among other options) to make CAF salaries competitive with the private sector and to take concrete steps to reduce delays in the recruitment process, even if it means easing eligibility requirements.
 The Our North, Strong and Free policy paper, for example, highlighted the idea of a probationary period where recruits can be streamlined.

 These issues are not unknown to the Canadian authorities, as an internal review carried out by the DND revealed a shortage of personnel and cyber specialist training, which were attributed to the abovementioned recruitment challenges and security clearance checks that were taking too long.
 Some 84% of CAF personnel interviewed during the review said that “there are not enough cyber operators to conduct cyber defense activities.”
 The CAF is now trying to rectify the situation and deepen its talent pool by collaborating with private sector educational institutions; for example, Willis College, which is offering a cyber security program as continuing education for CAF and DND personnel.